qweazxsd/Web-Scrapper/README.md

 3. Add `SMTP_PASS` with your Gmail app password as the value.

 Once set, the workflow will automatically pick up the secret and use it when running the script.

-## License

-This project is released under the [MIT License](LICENSE) (or modify as needed).

----

-*Feel free to customize this README further to suit your project needs.*